 The REIT uses secured financing and senior secured financing as its primary source of debt capital.
 The REIT relies on both fixed and floating interest rate debt and maintains a flexible approach to the selection of appropriate debt terms to achieve a debt profile that takes into account market conditions as well as the REIT's lease maturity profile and cash flows.
-The Declaration of Trust provides that the REIT may not incur or assume any indebtedness if, after giving effect to the incurring or assumption of such indebtedness, the total indebtedness of the REIT would be more than 60% of Gross Book Value (or 65% of Gross Book Value including convertible debentures) and the REIT targets a total indebtedness level of approximately 55% of Gross Book Value.
+The Declaration of Trust provides that the REIT may not incur or assume any indebtedness if, after giving effect to the incurring or assumption of such indebtedness, the total indebtedness of the REIT would be more than 65% of Gross Book Value and the REIT targets a total indebtedness level of approximately 55% of Gross Book Value.
 The REIT's preference is to address debt maturities well in advance of their maturity to reduce refinancing risk and provide flexibility.
 Further, the REIT's preference is to acquire unencumbered properties providing added flexibility to the REIT's capital structure and further enabling the REIT to actively manage its debt profile.